bzimage-it/pegaso/README.md

 # Other compoments and tools

+## ```PHP-crud```

-* ```PHP-crud``` is a simple PHP script to execute C-R-U-D operations on remote variable that can be used for remote configuration and settings.
+a simple PHP script to execute C-R-U-D operations on remote variable that can be used for remote configuration and settings.

+## ```user-net-access```

-* ```user-net-access``` is a simple daemon to enable or disable internet access for some specific user list on a linux host.
+a simple daemon to enable or disable internet access for some specific user list on a linux host.
 Can be used for simple parental control.
 Require ```PHP-crud``` to be available somewhere.

+## ```c-expr```

+a c-based calculator and real-time expression evaluation; can be used like a command line calcultor or simple c-expressions evaluations; provides special macros and features to inspec and manipulates floating points;